 This species has leapt into prominence in recent times due to the medicinal and other properties of the honey produced from the flowers.
 The honey is very similar in terms of its chemical structure and medicinal properties compared to manuka honey produced from the flowers of Leptospermum scoparium (manuka).
 Leptospermum polygalifolium subspecies polygalifolium occurs naturally from around Sydney to the NSW Victorian border.
-Previously (or also) known as Leptospermum flavecens (tantoon).
+Previously (or also) known as Leptospermum flavescens (tantoon).

 Another 4 Leptospermum polygalifolium sub species occur from southern coastal NSW to Far North Queensland.
 ERA has recently L. polygalifolium subsp cismontanum from the north coast region of NSW (Broadwater Area) and SEQ (Sunshine Coast hinterland).

 ERA Will also be supplying an arid zone inland form (L. polygalifolium subsp transmontanum) in early 2017 once the populutions have been tested and their DHA status is verified following nectar sampling and analyis in Spring 2016.

 We have also identified a cold tolerant form of L. polygalifolium subsp polygalifolium from far southern NSW at altitude where winter temperatures can get below -10C.
 These selections will be trialed and in southern Victoria over the next 18 months or so.

 Leptospermum scoparium on the other hand occurs naturally in Tasmania where it is widespread, in southern Victoria as far west as the Grampians and into the far south coastal belt of NSW. - and of course New Zealand.